gauravloj/gauravloj.github.io/_posts/2024-07-26-mediakind.md

 MediaKind is a Global video service provider.
 Video streaming application on Android OTT and Apple TV are one of its major product.
 I joined the company as full stack developer.
 I have worked on different layers of the product during my time here.
-They includes, security services, service management dashboard, backend services, hardware integration, Android app development, frontend development and testing automation.
+They include security services, backend services, service management dashboard, hardware integration, Android app development, frontend development and testing automation.

 ## Projects